JoelPagliuca/Conman/README.md

 ```
 This will try to set `myAppConfig.Port` to:
 * your `PORT` environment variable if it is set
-* your AWS SSM Parameter value set in `/Prod/app/port`
 * then default to `8080`

 Check the [godoc](http://godoc.org/github.com/JoelPagliuca/conman) for more

-Shout out to my boy Marcus for the project name ❤️
+Shout out to Marcus for the project name ❤️